CosmoLike/cocoa/README.md

     $(cocoa) conda deactivate cocoa

 (**expert**) Why is deactivating cocoa optional?
-Well, this Conda environment can be useful to many types of projects!
+Well, Cocoa Conda environment can be useful to many types of projects!

 ## Running Cosmolike projects <a name="running_cosmolike_projects"></a>